 Compared with other countries, “We have not kept up,” he said.
 “America is not number one in infrastructure any longer.”

-According to LaHood, the federal government has neither the vision nor the money to lead the way on transportation as a driver of economic development and community building.
+According to LaHood, now a senior policy advisor with DLA Piper, the federal government has neither the vision nor the money to lead the way on transportation as a driver of economic development and community building.
 That leadership, he said, must come from local and state elected officials, private investors, community leaders, and the philanthropic sector to craft creative deals to leverage the precious few federal dollars that are out there.

 Detroit, he said, is the perfect example of a community that unified around a single goal: the M1 streetcar project, a 3.3-mile (5.3 km) fixed rail line that will run along the city’s historic Woodward Avenue, linking downtown with midtown and the New Center neighborhood.